carriercomm/DarkLord/README.md

     }

 #### POST /register
 Create an account and generate an authentication token.
-Sets the verified flag to false and creates a verified token to email to the user.
+Sets the verified flag to false and creates a verified token

 **Request:**